microsoft/RTVS-docs/index.md

 start your mail client and attach the log file.
 You have the opportunity to examine the contents of those files before you click Send.
 The logs are written into `%TEMP%/RTVSlogs.zip` in case you want to send it yourself.

+Note that the above logging functionality will not be available if you have explicitly opted out of Visual Studio telemetry through the Help -> Feedback -> Settings menu command, or during installation.

 1. **Via email**: You can send direct feedback to the team at [rtvsuserfeedback@microsoft.com](mailto:rtvsuserfeedback@microsoft.com).